Outpost-21/.github/profile/README.md

 ### Got a fix yourself?
 In the less than yearly occurrence that you have a fix you want to contribute you are absolutely welcome to do so with a pull request.

+### Looking for a mod and can't find it?
+You may be looking for one of the series GitHubs instead!
+When a mod series is multiple modules I will tend to split them off into their own Organization here on GitHub for easier managing of contributors as well as the mods themselves.

+Links to them are here:
+- [Outland](https://github.com/O21-Outland) - Medieval/Fantasy modules revolving around my own custom lore inspired by a variety of universes that I don't want to make whole dedicated mods for.
+- [Outer Rim](https://github.com/O21-Outer-Rim) - Series of Star Wars based mods, spanning all eras of Canon with Legends and even the occasional fanon where I think it fits.
+- [CosmoRim](https://github.com/CosmoRim) - Late Industrial/Spacer modules revolving around my own custom lore inspired by a variety of...it's space Outland ok.

+Why don't I split everything like this?
+Because it's a lot of work maintaining seperated modules over one big one, and I'd personally prefer to just have the lot at once anyway, I only separate mods into smaller modules when I know it's going to be a problematic scale some day.

+### Looking for Rim-Effect?!
+YES, I am maintaining it now, but it's not 1.5 ready yet, when it is this section will be removed and I'll add a link in the section above.
+You can also follow my [Patreon](https://www.patreon.com/neronix17) as all information regarding the Rim-Effect mods will be 100% free and public.